poppe1219/qmk_userspace/README.md

 # QMK Userspace

-This is the QMK Userspace for the Bastard Keyboards keymaps.
+This is my personal QMK Userspace fork, for building the Bastard Keyboards keymaps.

-You can read how to compile your own keymap on the official docs here: [https://docs.bastardkb.com/fw/compile-firmware.html](https://docs.bastardkb.com/fw/compile-firmware.html).
+In my case, the Charybdis Mini 3x6.

+Todo

+- Flip scroll direction.
+- Layers
+- Combos and tapdance?